yourbasic/int/README.md

 **Eratosthenes of Cyrene**, *276-194 BC, image from [Wikipedia][eratosthenes].*

-This code snippet implements the sieve of Eratosthenes.
+This code snippet implements the sieve of Eratosthenes (with an optimization suggested by [tege][tege]).
 It uses a bit set implementation from the [bit][bit] package to generate the set of all primes less than *n* in O(*n* log log *n*) time.
 Try it with *n* equal to a few hundred millions and be pleasantly surprised.

-    // Sieve of Eratosthenes (with optimization suggested by tege) sieve := bit.New().AddRange(2, n)
+    sieve := bit.New().AddRange(2, n)
     for k := 4; k < n; k += 2 {
         sieve.Delete(k)